semantic-flow/sflo-dendron-notes/sflow.concept.identifier.md

 - /ns ([[sflow.concept.mesh.resource.node.namespace]]) refers to an addressable (virtual) place
   - at some point in the future, the content could change, but the address is still out there

 Occasionally you'll want to refer to the nodes as "mesh-parts" instead of the things they refer to.
-To preserve the [[sflow.principle.single-referent]], we use the [[sflow.concept.mesh.resource.node-handle]]
+To preserve the [[sflow.principle.single-referent]], we use the [[sflow.concept.mesh.resource.element.node-handle]]

 ### Element and other Resource Identifier Semantics